 The process is simple, fast and its cost is predictable.

-For each dispute, the Paris International Court of Arbitration forms an arbitral tribunal and is in charge of supervising the proceedings.
+For each dispute, the International Arbitration Chamber of Paris forms an arbitral tribunal and is in charge of supervising the proceedings.

 Three different types of proceedings exist: ordinary procedure / emergency procedure/ expedited procedure